lukin0110/mobilevikings-playground/README.md

 ## My personal preference

-1. rpc: it works out of the box in python.
-You don't need to develop a client or communication stuff.
+1. **rpc**: it works out of the box in python.
+You don't need to develop client code and communication stuff.
-2. thrift: its language agnostic, it uses RPC.
+2. **thrift**: its language agnostic, it uses RPC.
 It gained traction in the open source community.
 Bit hard to install.
-3. rest: simple again, but to much boilerplate work for internal services.
+3. **rest**: simple again, but to much boilerplate work for internal services.
 Need to develop an API and a client.
-4. protobuf: it's robust and language agnostic.
+4. **protobuf**: it's robust and language agnostic.
 Although it's from google it lacks community and it doesn't support any communication protocol out of the box.
 It only focuses on the data.

 # Recipes